htoyll8/VERSE-toolchain-user-study-2025/cn-intro/Readme.md

 # CN Examples directory

-To get CN to watch some file for modifications and rerun the command:
+To get CN to watch a file for modifications and rerun the verification tool on changes, you can call the shell script as follows:

 ```console
   ./run_cn.sh tutorial.c